(Amazon UK link) |

 This is a novel featuring Hercule Poirot, after his theoretical retirement.
 But rather than being called in to a tricky case, he’s there at the beginning.
 He and his friend Hastings, who is the first person narrator of the book, are on holiday at a place called St Loo.
 Apparently it was based on Torquay, but as I’ve never been there I don’t know how realistic it might have been.

 They get chatting to a young girl called Nick, who comments that she’s plagued by wasps.
-Poirot becomes concerned when he realises that her hat has a hold, and there’s a bullet on the ground.
+Poirot becomes concerned when he realises that her hat has a hole in it, and that there’s a bullet on the ground.
 It would appear that someone shot at her.
 With the noise of boats nearby, it could well have gone undetected.

 The book is more character-based than some of Christie’s crime novels.
 It seems clear that whoever has been attempting to kill Nick must be someone close to her, and Poirot eventually makes a list.
 Her housekeeper and gardener are there, as well as an Australian couple who are renting part of Nick’s property.
 There’s her rather flaky friend Frederica, who seems vague and temperamental, an art dealer who is in love with Frederica, and a jaunty sailor who’s rather keen on Nick.